temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 A failed call may need to be retried.
 This allows a service to come back up, or the Internet to start working again, a backup system to be deployed, and so on.
+Activities are retried by default and are ideal for executing calls that may potentially fail.
 Common failure scenarios that should be placed in Activities include:

 * **Network Calls**: Network issues, server unavailability, etc. This includes Web requests, database calls, and RPCs.